ResearchIT/pronto-user-docs/docs/spack_modules.md

 ## Compatibility

 When running software on Pronto, you will most likely encounter a few issues loading modules.
-This will most likely be a compatability issue.
+This will most likely be a compatibility issue.

 ### Examples